-The Revolution need not preup in safes overnight and sepreting them in its protests and curity officers continually redesires.
-It is to this people, and to no one else, to whom the Revolution has to render ac-Can such a congress be held, count.
-All the wealth which the with all that would have to be Revolution has in its hands toborne with the displacement of day, all the power at its dispoleaders from their zones of acsition, we, the people, have given it.
-The use which its leaders are making of it does not leave the that our open society doesn't luxury?
-On the other hand, that at times it is forgotten a During the past ten years it had our jail entrances are kept open little how many counter-revolu- been holding back more than 15 to anyone who opens his mouth workers, peasants and students.
-But only But projects and plans are to the barest beginnings of a similar process be estimated by their results, not Revolution strenuously seek to tionary propaganda, who sym- national scene and in what man- out partiality, knows that there pathize with the Revolution and ner such elements can bring is much more confusion than there ought to be. about damage to the revolutionary work.
-Fidel speaks frequent-A congress such as the one we ly on television.
-Each time he suggest, with an inventory to speaks, he clarifies questions, the point on everything accomleaves the people well oriented. plished, with a frank criticism of But he cannot speak every day, what has not been done, a Conand the falsehoods, rumors and gress in which the three or four campaigns, on the contrary, are hundred men would participate in currency daily.
+formed.
+Free from Washington?
+Agreed!
+But how is the rice cooperative making out in Manprofitable?
+Magnificent!
+But by how many tons has our production of coffee gone up?
+The Revolution need not prein their leaders.
+But they also occupy itself with what they are desires.
+It is to this people, and mind absorbed scientists of the fact. . . to no one else, to whom the Revolution has to render ac-Can such a congress be held, count.
+All the wealth which the Revolution has in its hands today, all the power at its disposition, we, the people, have given it.
+The use which its leaders are making of it does not leave the that our open society doesn't least doubt.
+But it appears to us get clogged up by excess mail. societies, we make sure that that at times it is forgotten a During the past ten years it had our jail entrances are kept open little how many counter-revolu- been holding back more than 15 to anyone who opens his mouth be estimated by their results, not Revolution strenuously seek to tionary elements move in the million pieces of mail annually. out of turn.
+A congress such as the one we ly on television.
+Each time he suggest, with an inventory to speaks, he clarifies questions, the point on everything accomeaves the people well oriented. plished, with a frank criticism of But he cannot speak every day, what has not been done, a Conand the falsehoods, rumors and gress in which the three or four campaigns, on the contrary, are hundred men would participate in currency daily.
 So that at who today hold in their hands times we are not as clear as we the reins of our country, would ought to be.
-Whoever is in the be the best way of dissipating street, whoever because he is all the possible doubts and of not in the Government can listen rectifying all the possible errors. to everybody, whoever has the In a direct and popular dejob of hearing, and of hearing mocracy like ours, there is no without reservations and/ with- better method.
-Page Three The American Way of Life Our Open Society Shortly after the U-2 incident, President Eisenhower explained we have to sneak spy planes over the Soviet borders because the Russians have a "secrecy fetish."
-This point was driven home event further by Vice-President Nixon | All of it, of course, from "closed during a recent television inter- societies" abroad.
-"From 1950 through 1955," the view in New York.
-He repeated a number of times that while Times reports, "the program of the Russians have a "closed somail screening operated largely ciety," we have an "open soin secret.
-Subscribers to Soviet publications and the like were never told why their copies did Reading the papers the ciety.
+Whoever is in the be the best way of dissipating street, whoever because he is all the possible doubts and of not in the Government can listen | rectifying all the possible errors.
+In a direct and popular deo everybody, whoever has the job of hearing, and of hearing mocracy like ours, there is no without reservations and/ with- better method.